The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 Just past Port Campbell are three more stopping points before retracing your steps back towards Port Campbell and heading home to Melbourne if you are going that way.

-It is a 5-minute drive from Port Campbell to ‘The Arch’ then another short distance to see what is left of the famous ‘London Bridge’.
-Another very quick drive to ‘The Grotto’ which is the last of the sights recommended for a day trip.
+It is a 5-minute drive from Port Campbell to ‘The Arch’, then another short distance to see what is left of the famous ‘London Bridge’.
+Another speedy drive to ‘The Grotto’, which is the last of the sights recommended for a day trip.
 It is a lot to fit in!

 Port Campbell to Melbourne

-2 hours 50 minutes / 230 km This is perhaps the hardest part of the Great Ocean Road self-drive day trip.
+2 hours 50 minutes / 230 km This is perhaps the most challenging part of the Great Ocean Road self-drive day trip.

 After a spectacular drive with so much to see, the return trip is long and needs to be broken up with a few stops.

-- During the days when daylight hours are shorter, it will involve driving in the dark.
+• During the days when daylight hours are shorter, driving will be necessary in the dark.

 Overnight Stay in Port Campbell?

-Stay in Port Campbell or nearby and experience the 12 Apostles at sunset/sunrise and maybe walk part of the coastal trail…or experience a helicopter ride over the 12 Apostles.
+Stay in Port Campbell or nearby to experience the 12 Apostles at sunset or sunrise, walk part of the coastal trail, or take a helicopter ride over the 12 Apostles.

 Port Campbell to Warrnambool

-For travelers continuing on to Warrnambool and beyond, it is about a 50 minutes / 62 km drive.
+For travellers continuing to Warrnambool and beyond, it is about a 50-minute / 62 km drive.
 Passing – The Arch, London Bridge, The Grotto, Bay of Islands and the Bay of Martyrs.

 READ MORE: